gelinas/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.
+  A token is an encoded string that a client uses to access encrypted data.
+The token is part of a decrytion function that will reveal the encrypted data if and only if the correct token is present.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?
-- [ ] Describe how web servers work.
+  Requiring authenication to access data in the back-end.
+  Not storing your tokens in local storage.
+  Using private routes to only allow access to certain routes when token is present.

+- [X] Describe how web servers work. web server refers to both the hardware (physical computer) and software that stores and serves websites upon request.
+Modern web servers use Uniform Resource Locators (URLs) and domains that are registered with the Domain Name Service to direct requests to the appropriate server.
+When a client (webbrowser, API, computer, etc) makes a request via a URL, it is routed by the DNS to the correct web server for processing, and a response is sent.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  Create - POST
+  Read - GET
+  Update - PUT
+  Delete - DELETE

 ## Project Set Up